-An air conditioner is a very important appliance to have in the summertime, but when it starts leaking water inside your house, it can be a major inconvenience.
+An air conditioner is a very important appliance in the summertime, but it can be a major inconvenience when it starts leaking water inside your house.
 To avoid extensive water damage and the risk of electric shock, turn off your air conditioner.
 Next, call an HVAC contractor like DeZiel Heating & AC.

-In this article, we will go over some of the possible reasons why your air conditioner might be leaking water.
+In this article, we will go over some possible reasons why your air conditioner might leak water.
 It’s important to understand why this happens so you can take steps to prevent water damage and keep your air conditioner running efficiently.

 Why Does Water Form in Your Air Conditioner’s Indoor Unit?

 In a nutshell, water forms in the indoor unit of your air conditioner because warm, moist air is being condensed and cooled.
 This process creates condensation, which can drip down into the outdoor unit if not properly drained.
 The condensation is supposed to collect in a drain pan and move on to a condensate drain pipe that goes out of your home or into your plumbing system.

 Clogged Condensate Drain Line or Rusted Pan

 A potential cause of water in your air conditioner is a clogged condensate drain line or a rusted condensate pan.
 Your drain line can be clogged by insects, dirt, or even a dirty evaporator coil.
 If the water can’t move through the drain pipe or the pan fills up with water, it will start to leak out.